eddiemadrigal/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is the browsers API that acts as a bridge between code and the user's screen.
+It can be static, dynamic and overwritten using tools like JavaScript.

 2. What is an event?

+An event is an action that occurs on a web page and can be described as a click, scroll, drag-n-drop, double click and so forth.
+Events can be listened for and resulting behaviors can then be triggered.

 3. What is an event listener?

+An event listener can be thought of as an element's 'action' sensor that waits for some action (usually from the user) to occur on an element.

 4. Why would we convert a NodeList into an Array?

+Arrays have more properties and methods available than a NodeList.
+This advantage allows the data found in the array to be molded, transformed and shaped into more manageable groupings of data.

 5. What is a component?

+A component is a reusable block of code that incorporates html, css and javascript.
+Components can be used as stand-alone snippets of code that can then be inserted into the DOM as needed.

 ### Git Set up